jlempen/MateBook-X-Pro-2020-OpenCore/README.md

 ## What needs some more work
 - [ ] Thunderbolt
-- [ ] Front left USB-C port hotplug with USB 3.x devices (depends on Thunderbolt)
+- [ ] Front left USB-C port hotplug with USB 3.x devices (depends on Thunderbolt).
+Using a USB-C hub on this port causes a kernel panic and restart after unplugging the hub.
+Using the port for power delivery seems to work fine, though.
 - [ ] Accelerometers, gyroscope
 - [ ] Ambient light sensor